From haunted houses, royal ghosts, headless horsemen and tragic railway children, Gloucestershire is home to some terrifying ghost stories.

 The Ragged Cot Inn in Minchinhampton

 The Ragged Cot Inn in Minchinhampton has a dark and morbid history.
 Diz White writes about the tale of ex-landlord, Bill Clavers, in his book, Haunted Cotswolds, who attempted to drunkenly rob a midnight stagecoach.
 His wife, with their child in her arms, attempted to stop him, but Bill pushed her aside, causing her and their child to fall down the stairs to their deaths.

 Bill was led away by the police as a doomed man, but the ghostly apparitions of his wife and child have been spotted, forever waiting at the foot of the stairs.

-Known for its live music and good food, revellers flock to Cafe Rene – even some of the dead ones…
+Known for its live music and good food, revellers from all over the county flock to Café Rene — even some of the dead ones…

-This impressive 15th Century castle in Winchcombe is rich in royal heritage – playing home to Queen Katherine Parr and Lady Jane Grey, and visited by Henry VIII, Anne Boleyn, Elizabeth I and Charles I.
+This impressive 15th century castle in Winchcombe is rich in royal heritage — playing home to Queen Katherine Parr and Lady Jane Grey as well as being visited by Henry VIII, Anne Boleyn, Elizabeth I and Charles I.

 However, its most famous ghost is not a royal, but a former housekeeper known as Janet, who was so devoted to the castle that even death could not tear her away!

-Built in 1239, Blackfriars Priory in Gloucester is one of the oldest, surviving medieval Dominican priories in Britain.
-And in the last 10 years, restoration work has been carried out, uncovering a dungeon.
+Built in 1239, Blackfriars Priory in Gloucester is one of the oldest surviving medieval Dominican priories in Britain and in the last 10 years, restoration work has uncovered a dungeon.

 It is said that every owner who has since lived at Chavenage has witnessed ghostly happenings and experienced ice-cold chills.